Sustainability

 - Committed to upgrade all homes to at least EPC rating C by 2028

-We’re working hard to make your homes greener and more energy-efficient.
+We’re dedicated to making your homes greener and more energy-efficient.
 Through our retrofitting programme, we’re upgrading your homes to meet at least an EPC rating of C by 2028, helping to cut carbon emissions and lower energy bills.

 If your home is selected for any improvement works, we’ll be in touch by letter to explain more about the planned work and what to expect.